- February 25 – Intro to Financial Statements

 Upon completing this session, participants will be able to:

-- Understand the different types of information that can be gleaned from internal and external financial reports that grantees prepare.
+- Understand the different types of financial reporting

-- Know what questions to ask if internal and external financial reports don’t seem to match up.
+- Discuss why internal and external financial reports may not match

-- Rachel DeMatteo, Manager, Your Part-Time Controller, LLC
+- Rachel DeMatteo, Senior Manager, Your Part-Time Controller, LLC

-- Eleanor (Ellie) Hume, Senior Manager, Your Part-Time Controller, LLC
+- Eleanor (Ellie) Hume, Director, Your Part-Time Controller, LLC

 Funders who are new to assessing nonprofit financial data for whom financial due diligence may be a component or desired component of the grantmaking process.
 It is also recommended for more experienced grantmakers seeking a refresher in the fundamentals to reviewing financial statements.